Join the Compost Revolution

 Conditions of Eligibility

-One discount is available per household.
+One home composting product discount is available per household.
 Residents that have already received a discount are ineligible.
-The discount is only available to residents (ratepayers and renters) of Darebin City Council.
+The discount is only available to residents who hold a concession card (ratepayers and renters) of Darebin City Council.
 Delivery fees apply.

 Compost bins are a good choice for people with more space as they can handle greater volumes of organic waste.
 However, they do require maintenance.
 Material in compost bins should be turned regularly to maintain air flow.
 This will help the micro-organisms to break down material faster.